br-jeff/.dotfiles/readme.md

 ```

 ###### Don't install the Wayland module if you're using i3wm.

+# Requerimetns

+### ZSH and ASDF

+To get nvim working with everything set up, you should have ASDF installed.
+ASDF is configured with Zinit on ZSH, so you don’t need to install it separately—just link your .zshrc file.

+By default, ZSH will start with global versions.
+This prevents Mason from crashing and eliminates the need to set the global version for every project that doesn't have a .tool-versions file.
+You can see versions on script.sh file

+### Neovim

+Neovim is configured with LSP for Java, JavaScript, TypeScript, and Go.
+Install JDTLS with Mason, and everything should work, including auto-imports.
+If you're working with Java and don’t have LSP features functioning, check if the options in `nvim/ftplugin/java.lua` are correctly set.

+When starting Neovim, you should not see any errors.
+If you do, please update Neovim and check if the global ASDF settings are working by running script.sh

 ## Setup
 I use Moonlander from ZSA with a custom layout featuring layers for tmux, gnome and nvim.
 To optimize my workflow, I prefer crafting macros rather than relyng solely on configurations.